Progress

 Heat Cramps

 Heat cramps are painful muscle spasms that can occur as a result of electrolyte imbalance.
-They usually occur in the in the calves, arms, stomach muscles and back.
+They usually occur in the calves, arms, stomach muscles, and back.
 The symptoms are usually not dangerous on their own, but they are a warning sign.

 Signs of Heat Cramps